 The Western History Association announces the Athearn Book Award given annually for a published book on the twentieth-century American West.
-The award is $500 to the author and $500 to the press.
+The award is $500.
 This award is supported by the friends and students of Professor Athearn and administered by the Western History Association.
 View a list of past recipients.

 2018 Robert G. Athearn Award Committee